mdedetrich/stripe-scala/README.md

 Currently, stripe-scala is in pre-1.0 stage.
 It is powering the payment processing of at least one company in production but not all endpoints are completed.

-It has been deployed to Maven Central.
-Add the following to your build definition:
+It has been deployed to Maven Central, so to install it add the following to your build definition:

 ```scala
 libraryDependencies ++= Seq(